catalyst-cooperative/pudl/docs/data_access.rst

      - Researcher, Database User, Notebook Analyst
      - Use a stable, citable, fully processed version of the PUDL on your own computer.
        Access the SQLite DB and Parquet files directly using any toolset.
+   * - :ref:`access-raw`
+     - Researcher, Data Wrangler
+     - Access the data that feeds into PUDL, unmodified from its original source.
    * - :ref:`access-development`
      - Python Developer, Data Wrangler
      - Run the PUDL data processing pipeline on your own computer.